 EA Redwood Shores

-The closing of a studio is always painful but the amazing HR staff at EA Chicago opened up a job fair at the studio during its final days.
+The closing of a studio is always painful, but the amazing HR staff at EA Chicago opened up a job fair at the studio during its final days.
 Studios all across EA and companies across the industry showed up to recruit the incredible talent of EA Chicago.
-I remember talking to many studios but I ended up going with an internal transfer to EA Redwood Shores in the San Francisco Bay Area.
-The game was Dead Space.
+I remember talking to many studios, but I ended up going with an internal transfer to EA Redwood Shores in the San Francisco Bay Area.
+The game we were working on was Dead Space.

-EA Tiburon had game dev down to a science, EA Chicago was all heart, but the Dead Space dev team had it down to an artform.
-I started in January of 2008 as an Assistant Producer II and was put in charge of the UI team (User Interface).
+EA Tiburon had game dev down to a science, EA Chicago was all heart, but the Dead Space dev team had the work down to an artform.
+I started in January of 2008 as an Assistant Producer II and was put in charge of the UI (User Interface) team.
 In this industry, UI is an overlay on the game that offers secondary interactions or relays information so players can better understand what’s going on.
-But on the Dead Space team the UI was an experience.
-With the goal of never breaking the fourth wall the User Interface was a system of holograms that existed in gameplay space as part of the fantasy.
+But on the Dead Space team, the UI was an experience.
+With the goal of never breaking the fourth wall, the User Interface was a system of holograms that existed in gameplay space as part of the fantasy.
 Most of this innovation was determined before I got there, but I had the honor of building and managing the team that would ship it.

 The biggest differentiator for the Dead Space team was its culture.
-Michael Condrey, the Senior Development Director, had the mantra “Lead from the front!”
-If anyone on your team was at the office, then so were you.
-We can only expect our teams to put in the same effort that we do.
-Glen Schofield (Executive Producer) and Michael Condrey were both amazing leaders.
+Michael Condrey, the Senior Development Director, used the mantra “Lead from the front!”
+What it meant was that if anyone on your team was at the office, then so were you because leaders can only expect their teams to put in the same effort that they do.
+Executive Producer Glen Schofield and Michael Condrey were both amazing leaders.
 You didn’t want to let them down.
 You didn’t want to let anyone down.
-You put in 110% because everyone was putting in 110%.
+You put in 110 percent because everyone was putting in 110 percent.
 Lesson 6: Attitude reflects leadership.
-If you see a poor work ethic across your studio the instigator is usually at the top.
+If you see a poor work ethic across your studio, the instigator is usually at the top.

 Everyone on Dead Space felt like they had a responsibility to the game and its design.
 Great leadership facilitated that.
-One example, named the “$2 idea”, came late in development when the leads noticed there weren’t enough horror moments in the game.
-It was a call for everyone on the team to play the game and submit exciting horror ideas that were extremely cheap to implement ($2).
+One example, named the “$2 idea,” came late in development when the leads noticed there weren’t enough horror moments in the game.
+The leads called for everyone on the team to play the game and submit exciting horror ideas that were extremely cheap to implement.
 Lesson 7: Every team is filled with passionate and amazing idea generators.
 Use them or lose them.

 Dead Space was highly praised for its innovations and quality.
-Many people across the team were receiving promotions including Schofield and Condrey who took control of the studio and rebranded it Visceral Games.
+Many people across the team received promotions including Schofield and Condrey who took control of the studio and rebranded it Visceral Games.
 I moved up to Associate Producer and made the move to Dead Space 2 Multiplayer.
-But this time I focused purely on game design.
+But this time I was focused purely on game design.

 I worked on Dead Space 2 MP for a little over a year before an annual layoff wave went through the studio.
 I drew the short straw.
 That last day was a blur.
 A lot of coworkers expressed their surprise at my hard luck.
-I was surprised too but I knew I would be alright.
+I was surprised too, but I knew I would be alright.
 The EA Chicago shutdown had prepared me for this moment.
 It was time for the next adventure.
 Lesson 8: Layoffs are a numbers game.
 You shouldn’t dwell on it.
-As long as your colleagues know you have the skills and work hard then your networking circle will be there for you.
+As long as your colleagues know you have the skills and work hard, then your networking circle will be there for you.